STAINTON

 we did seven in all that day.
 Some were Outlyers, so contributed

-Continuing, the road descended eventually rejoining the A595.
+Continuing, the road descended to eventually rejoin the A595.

-Just before at Millgate, we parked off the road by a convenient
+Just before at Millgate, Uncle Eric parked off the road by a convenient

 gateway.